0xadada/0xadada.github.io/_posts/2021-03-27-the-society-of-the-spectacle.md

 metaDescription:
   "I've been writing a new edition of Debord's 1967 book The Society of the Spectacle, one adapted for our present moment.
 This edition is out now.
-This is the Foreword to that edition"
+This is the Foreword to that edition."
 metaKeywords:
   books, marxism, capitalism, anti-capitalism, late-capitalism, anarchism, social sciences, philosophy